 That's a heavy weight to bear.

 The truth is, most of us homeschooling moms already know our limitations and failings.
 We don't need to hear, "I told you so," "Why did you even try to homeschool at all," or "Why don't you just send them to school?"
 We need encouragement, we need someone to come alongside us and help us, we need support.
 We already know, OK?
-So please don't kick us while we're down.
+So please don't kick us while we're down. - No two families are the same.

 They don't look the same, they don't act the same, they don't talk the same, they don't eat the same - so why would they all educate the same way?
 Of course they can't!
 Each family is unique.
 Each child within each family is unique.
 You cannot do the same things with every single child and every single family and have them all turn out exactly the same.
-This is a huge reason I strongly dislike the traditional school building model (though yes, it can work for some).
+This is a huge reason I strongly dislikethe traditional school building model (though yes, it can work for some).

 And to be true to that idea, I needed to learn that we can't all be Charlotte Mason homeschoolers.
 Just like I can't teach in a classical way, or a Montessori way, or what-have-you, I also found out that not everyone can teach 100% the Charlotte Mason way.